morrownr/88x2bu-20210702/README.md

 sudo dkms status
 ```

-Warning: If you decide to upgrade to a new level of kernel such as 5.18 to 5.19, you
+Warning: If you decide to upgrade to a new version of kernel such as 5.18 to 5.19, you
 need to remove the driver you have installed and install the newest available before
 installing the new kernel.
 Use the following commands in the driver directory: